 As a Tampa, FL dog bite lawyer has seen in many dog bite incidents before, abrasions can occur when teeth cause superficial damage to the skin.
 Very mild grazing of the skin doesn’t often lead to a scar, but deeper abrasions can.
 The top layers of skin can get damaged or removed entirely from the dog biting and then dragging teeth along as he or she pulls away.

 If a dog bites straight down hard and then lets up, puncture wounds can be left behind.
-The victim’s skin could have been punctured enough to cause bleeding, even to the point where there are holes that goes all the way through the skin.
+The victim’s skin could have been punctured enough to cause bleeding, even to the point where there are holes that go all the way through the skin.
 When a dog punctures, the bacteria of the teeth can be transferred to the wound potentially leading to a very complicated infection.
 If you suffered an infection due to a dog bite, we advise speaking with Jeff Murphy Law Firm right away for guidance.